SahilAggarwal2004/jssign/README.md

   yarn add jssign
 ```
 ## Usage
-`JSSign` exports different functions for data encryption for different use cases:
+`jssign` exports different functions for data encryption for different use cases:
 ### Faster Usage
-For a faster (but less secure) encoding and decoding of data using a secret, `JSSign` exports the following functions:
+For a faster (but less secure) encoding and decoding of data using a secret, `jssign` exports the following functions:
 - `sign(data, secret, options)`: returns encoded token
 - `verify(token, secret)`: returns decoded data
 ```javascript